SteelCompendium/data-md-dse/Bestiary/Monsters/Voiceless Talkers/Statblocks/Hulking Brain.md

     effects:
       - name: Effect
-        effect: A target must be grabbed by the hulking brain, and is no longer grabbed after the power roll is resolved
+        effect: A target must be grabbed by the hulking brain, and is no longer grabbed after the power roll is resolved.
       - roll: Power Roll + 3
         tier1: 7 damage; M < 1 3 damage
         tier2: 10 damage; M < 2 3 damage